ramands/mmt-data-feed/readme.md

 );
 ```

 ### Step 3.
-Add sample data to the table created in the previous step
+Add sample data to the table created in the previous step.
 ------
 ```
 INSERT INTO funnel_clickstreams VALUES